gtronset/beets-filetote/README.md

 work with or without the proceeding slash (`/`) (Windows users will need to use the appropriate slash `\`).

-Patterns specifying folders with a trailing slash will (ex: `albumpath/`) will match every file in that subdirectory irrespective of name or extension (it is equivalent to `albumpath/*.*`).
+Specifying pattern folders with a trailing slash (ex: `albumpath/`) will match every file in that subdirectory irrespective of name or extension (it is equivalent to `albumpath/*.*`).

 Patterns are defined by a _name_ so that any customization for renaming can apply to the